 (i) The performance of an accepted medical procedure ordered by a physician or administered by another health care practitioner practicing within the scope of the physician or health care practitioner's license; or

-(ii) Compliance with a valid advance directive.
+(ii) Compliance with a valid advance directive; or

+(iii) Honoring a resident’s known wishes regarding medical care.

 (2) Activities of Daily Living.